-The state of employee engagement in 2020
+The State of Employee Engagement in 2020

-According to a research conducted by Gallup in 2009, only 13% of employees worldwide are engaged at work.
+According to research conducted by Gallup in 2009, only 13% of employees worldwide are engaged at work.

 It means that the majority or most of the employees are either viewing their workplace in a negative way or only doing the bare minimum to make it through the day, with little to no emotional attachment.

 In a recent Human Resource Conference that I attended, one of the guest speakers polled the audience about whether their organizations are taking active measures to engage their workforce.
-The dismal show of hands provides us with an insight into the current state of affairs among the HR community.
+The dismal show of hands provides us with an insight into the current state of affairs in the HR community.

-Second, there might be some who are already aware of the importance of employee engagement, but have no idea how to go about doing it.
+Second, there might be some who are already aware of the importance of employee engagement but have no idea how to go about doing it.

-Thirdly, there might be some from among the audience who have tried engagement practices, but achieved limited results.
+Thirdly, there might be some from among the audience who have tried engagement practices but achieved limited results.

 My suspicions were confirmed when the speaker proceeded to ask those among the audience who raised their hands to share about their current practices.
 “We hold regular team building events,” says one.
 “We installed a pool table recently,” says another.
-Another voice answered “We reward our top performers very well”.
+Another voice answered, “We reward our top performers very well”.

 Well, all these methods work.
 At least in the short term, when we want to boost the scores in our annual employee engagement surveys.
 But do they provide sustainable results?
-Organizations have to do much more than offering short-term perks in order to create an engaged workforce.
+Organizations have to do much more than offer short-term perks in order to create an engaged workforce.

 Employee engagement benefits